Bonding with the enemy.

 Recognizing abuse for what it is, an attempt to gain power and control over another is the first step to regaining your personal power.

 Learn everything you can about abusive relationships and innately angry men; read books and online articles.
 Don’t suffer in silence; get counseling and confide in your friends and family.
-Develop an exit strategy, leave him permanently, begin your personal healing and start to rebuild your life.
+Decide not to stay in an abusive relationship.
+Develop an exit strategy, leave him permanently, begin your personal healing, and start to rebuild your life.

 Guys, flip the dialogue, women can be equally nasty critters.